 The Town, acting as lessor, leases facilities under long-term noncancelable lease agreements.
 The leases expire at various dates through 2026.
-During the year ended June 30, 2022, the Town recognized \$238,185, and \$67,480 in lease revenue and interest revenue respectively, pursuant to these contracts.
+During the year ended June 30, 2023, the Town recognized \$238,185, and \$61,933 in lease revenue and interest revenue respectively, pursuant to these contracts.

-Total future minimum lease payments to be received under lease agreements are as follows:
+Principal and interest requirements to maturity under lease agreements are as follows: